 • Flexibility: Forklift operators may need to work different shifts or in different locations depending on the needs of their employer, so being flexible is important.

 In terms of job outlook, the Bureau of Labor Statistics reports that employment of material moving machine operators, including forklift operators, is projected to grow by 3% from 2020 to 2030 in the United States.
-In Alaska, forklift operators can expect to earn an average hourly wage of around $18 to $25, depending on their experience and location.
+In this state, forklift operators can expect to earn an average hourly wage of around $18 to $25, depending on their experience and location.

 Forklift Operator Salary in Alaska